Skip to Content

 Available Commands

-blazediff-cli bin (default)
+blazediff-cli core-native (default)

 Native Rust binary with SIMD optimization.
 The fastest option - 3-4x faster than odiff on large images.